 Q: Where do I submit my Social Security Card number?

-A: Both the Payroll Office and Robin Woods require copies of your Social Security Card so that your paychecks and student records/transcripts are processed appropriately.
+A: Both the Payroll Office and Kyle Jordan require copies of your Social Security Card so that your paychecks and student records/transcripts are processed appropriately.

 Q: Where and when do I pick up my paycheck?

 A: All University payroll checks are deposited directly into your bank account.
 If you do not have a bank account, a “Pay Card” will be issued to you.
 Jack Collins can provide additional information.

 Q: Who will answer my questions about taxes?